 for key energy actors

-The rapid evolution of energy systems and markets all over the world is driven by the need to decarbonise the economy, by combining high shares of renewables, energy efficiency, and the emergence of smart and flexible consumption-side technologies.
+The rapid evolution of energy systems and markets all over the world is driven by the need to decarbonize the economy, by combining high shares of renewables, energy efficiency, and the emergence of smart and flexible consumption-side technologies.
 The emerging paradigm has profound impacts on the role of regulators, governmental agencies, network operators and producers, who require more than ever support for an efficient and evidence-based decision making.

-Optimising the evolution of the energy systems taking into account sector coupling opportunities
+Optimizing the evolution of the energy systems taking into account sector coupling opportunities

 Regulation & Market Design